-10-year-old killed in New York City after multiple shots fired at a Queens home, NYPD says | CNN
+10-year-old killed in New York City after suspect repeatedly shoots into a Queens home, NYPD says

 Another 29-year-old male also suffered a gunshot wound to his shoulder and was brought to Jamaica Hospital Medical Center in stable condition, the release states.

-The NYPD released surveillance video Sunday showing a man approaching the house and shooting multiple rounds through a stair railing before fleeing.
-The police asked the public for help in identifying the man in connection to the Queens shooting.
+The NYPD released surveillance video Sunday that shows a person approach the house, point a gun through a stair railing, shoot about eight rounds at the house and then flee.
+The police asked the public for help in identifying the suspect in connection to the Queens shooting.

 New York City Mayor Bill de Blasio tweeted about the shooting on Sunday, calling it "a coward's act."